 If you have a question for the Health Care Services department, you can use the Ask Health Care Services button located in My Insurance Manager.
-This button takes you to a screen where you are able to ask a question or opt out to STATchat to speak with a representative.
+This button takes you to a screen where you can ask a question or opt out to STATchat to speak with a representative.